 Babies born with ALD are neurologically normal at birth.
 However, early diagnosis of boys with ALD can lead to life-saving interventions.
 These include initiating timely adrenal steroid replacement therapy following detection of adrenal insufficiency, and for providing allogeneic hematopoietic stem cell transplantation (HSCT) as a means of treating cerebral ALD.
 HSCT can arrest the often fatal progression of cerebral demyelination provided that the procedure is performed at a very early stage of the disease.
 Unfortunately, this can only be effective during a narrow therapeutic window, which is often missed.
 Newborn screening provides access to this “window of opportunity” and allows for timely initiation of these established therapies.

 In February 2016, ALD was added to the Recommended Uniform Screening Panel (RUSP) in the USA, which is the federal list of all genetic diseases recommended for state newborn screening programs.
 The state of New York initiated screening for ALD in newborns on December 30, 2013.
-Since then other states (Connecticut, California, Minnesota and Pennsylvania) began ALD newborn screening (Fig 1).
+Since then other states began ALD newborn screening (Fig 1).
 In the US, several additional states have legislative approval.
 Outside the US, the Minister of Health in the Netherlands has approved the addition of ALD to the newborn screening program.
 It is expected that ALD newborn screening will commence in these states and countries as soon as budgetary resources, testing procedures and follow-up protocols are in place.

 Figure 1: Map showing the states in the US that have initiated ALD newborn screening (green), states that will start in 2018/2019 (orange) and states that are mobilizing (blue).